Yingtong-Liu/Yingtong-Liu/index.md

 ### **My cat**

-[Taco](https://drive.google.com/drive/u/1/folders/1EOdUHqBvzgyymPQ0aS11SF9LzkQnP70I) is a girl who was born in 09/17/2017.
-I adopted her from Irvine Animal Care Center.
-She is shy and noughty.
+[Taco](https://drive.google.com/drive/u/1/folders/1EOdUHqBvzgyymPQ0aS11SF9LzkQnP70I) was born in 09/17/2017.
+I adopted her from Irvine Animal Care Center when she was 3 months old.
+She is shy and noughty at the same time.

 ### **Books**